roaked/roaked.github.io/content/docs/2code/1drone/_index4.md

 {{< /details >}}

 {{< hint example >}}
-For better understand, the trajectories were exemplified.
+For better understanding, the trajectories were exemplified.
 Beginning marked with green and end marked with a red.
 {{< /hint  >}}

 Simple Square Trajectory ✔️